v8/v8.dev/src/blog/wasm-tail-call.md

 }
 ```

 This optimization is particularly important for functional languages.
 They rely heavily on recursive functions, and pure ones like Haskell don't even provide loop control structures.
 Any kind of custom iteration typically uses recursion one way or another.
-Without tail-call optimization, this would very quickly run into a stack overflow for any non-trivial program.
+Without tail call optimization, this would very quickly run into a stack overflow for any non-trivial program.

 ### The WebAssembly Tail Call Proposal

 There are two ways to call a function in Wasm MVP: `call` and `call_indirect`.
-The Tail Call proposal adds their tail-call counterparts: `return_call` and `return_call_indirect`.
-This means that it is the responsibility of the toolchain to actually perform tail-call optimization and emit the appropriate call kind, which gives it more control over performance and stack space usage.
+The Tail Call proposal adds their tail call counterparts: `return_call` and `return_call_indirect`.
+This means that it is the responsibility of the toolchain to actually perform tail call optimization and emit the appropriate call kind, which gives it more control over performance and stack space usage.

 Let's look at a recursive fibonacci function.
 The Wasm bytecode is included here in the text format for completeness, but you can find it in C++ in the next section: